-First, it’s important to clarify what we’re talking about when we’re talking about deodorant.
-“Deodorants technically only mask or neutralize the body odor caused by bacteria; whereas an antiperspirant temporarily suppresses the flow of sweat,” said Chwalek.
-She explained that the metallic salts in antiperspirants — typically aluminum compounds — “create a plug in the sweat duct reducing the flow of sweat.”
-Fenton agreed that the gold standard for sweat and odor protection is a combination antiperspirant deodorant.
+Before we get into all of that, it’s important to clarify what we’re talking about when we talk about deodorant.
+“Deodorants technically only mask or neutralize the body odor caused by bacteria, whereas an antiperspirant temporarily suppresses the flow of sweat,” says Jennifer Chwalek of Union Square Laser Dermatology.
+As she explains, the metallic salts in antiperspirants — typically aluminum compounds — “create a plug in the sweat duct reducing the flow of sweat.”
+So one type makes you smell good, and the other stops you from sweating.
+For that reason, Jeremy Fenton of the Schweiger Dermatology Group and Samer Jaber of Washington Square Dermatology agree that the gold standard for sweat and odor protection is a combination antiperspirant deodorant.

-Aluminum can be irritating to sensitive skin, so if you’re prone to rashes or itchiness, opt for a deodorant-only product that kills odor-causing bacteria.
-Fenton suggested ingredients like “zinc, witch hazel, essential oils that have antibacterial properties like lemongrass, sage, and tea tree, or baking soda, which neutralizes odor.”
-Below, the dermatologists’ picks for all levels of sweaty.
+Another quick point of clarification: You’ve also probably heard a lot about “aluminum-free” deodorant or “natural” deodorant.
+The two terms essentially mean the same thing, says Jaber.
+“Natural deodorants are aluminum-free products,” he explains.
+“Aluminum salts are the only FDA-approved chemical antiperspirant.”
+Aluminum can be irritating to sensitive skin, so if you’re prone to rashes or itchiness, you might want to opt for a deodorant-only product that kills odor-causing bacteria.
+Fenton suggested ingredients like “zinc, witch hazel, or essential oils that have antibacterial properties, such as lemongrass, sage, and tea tree, or baking soda, which neutralizes odor.”
+Whatever you’re looking for, we’ve got you — or your pits — covered.
+Here are the experts’ picks for all levels of stinky and sweaty.

-Best for very heavy sweating
+Best men’s antiperspirants for very heavy sweaters

-Fenton said Certain Dri is his favorite brand for excessive sweating.
-“One of the keys when you’re using it is to apply at night,” he said.
-“You want the aluminum to settle down in the sweat glands.”
-This is harder to do during the day when they’re actively producing sweat.
-Because it’s so strong, Fenton recommends that his patients apply Certain Dri every other night at first to avoid irritation.
-“There’s an accumulative effect as it settles into the pores,” he said, so using it every 48 to 72 hours may be all you need.
+Certain Dri is Fenton’s favorite brand for excessive sweating.
+“One of the keys when you’re using it is to apply at night.
+You want the aluminum to settle down in the sweat glands,” he says, which is harder to do during the day when you’re actively producing sweat.
+Because it’s so strong, Fenton recommends starting slowly — every other night at first — to avoid irritation.
+“There’s a cumulative effect as it settles into the pores,” he says, so using it every 48 to 72 hours may be all you need.

-Best for moderate to heavy sweating
+Best men’s antiperspirant deodorant for moderate to heavy sweaters

-Best for sensitive skin
+Best men’s antiperspirant deodorant for sensitive skin

-Best natural deodorant
+Best natural deodorants for men

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.